flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Swipe down action in the Throttle view?
 '''''''''''''''''''''''''''''''''''''''

-This preference allows you to select what should happen when you *swipe down* on the Throttle screen.
+This preference allows you to select what should happen when you *swipe down* on the |T-S|.

 Options: